In today’s post, we want to share our tips for traveling by van for the first time.

 Keep in mind that going shopping is part of the trip (and time-consuming).

 You have to have a good stock of entertainment in the van for your long trips, for when you get caught in the rain on the way or when you’re tired.

-Take what you can think of to entertain you the days you’re going to have to stay inside the van.
+Take what you can think of to entertain you during the days you’ll have to stay inside the van.

-You know, my first recommendation is to be minimalist, the second, have the van or motorhome tidy.
-And try to keep things in the same place, so you know where they are.
+My first recommendation is to be minimalist; the second is to have the van or motorhome tidy.
+And try to keep things in the same place so you know where they are.

 Despite leaving the shoes in place, the van gets dirty.
 So you have to bring a small broom and dustpan to clean it.

-The cleaner you have your van, the less bugs are going to get in.
+The cleaner you have your van, the fewer bugs are going to get in.